MateoCerquetella/bunman/README.md

 ## Monorepo Support

-bunpm is designed for monorepos.
+bunman is designed for monorepos.
 Each app in your config maps to one systemd service:

 ```typescript
 export default {